w3cloud3/pythonchallenges/README.md

 If both functions are correct, calling remove_dots(add_dots(string)) should return back the original string for any string.

 (You may assume that the input to add_dots does not itself contain any dots.)

+### Counting syllables
+Define a function named count that takes a single parameter.
+The parameter is a string.
+The string will contain a single word divided into syllables by hyphens, such as these: